Justintime50/github-archive/README.md

 ## Install

-This project requires that you have Python installed.
-Python comes built-in on macOS and Linux.
+**NOTE:** This project requires that you have Python installed.
+Python usually comes built-in on macOS and Linux.

 ```bash
 # Copy the configuration file and edit for your needs.
 cp .config.example .config
 ```

-**For Private Repos:** You must have an SSH key generated on your local machine and added to GitHub.
+**For Private Repos:** You must have an SSH key generated on your local machine and added to your GitHub account.

 ### Automating SSH Passphrase Prompt (Recommended)